roshantaneja/School_Notes/60_Professional/65_College_Applications/College Kick-Off 2.md

 chliches can show a lack of introspection and maturity.
 Lack of understanding of a school.

-No statements with the word "Dream" or "Journey"
+No statements with the word "Dream" or "Journey" or passion

 ## Rule 8
 Not about what the campus brings to you, its what you can bring to the campus.